 Why Facebook Shares Are Falling

+Facebook, Inc. (NASDAQ: FB) shares are trading lower by 4.4% at $327.86 following a CBS interview with a former employee, who made criticisms of the company.

-Shares of large tech companies, including Facebook, Inc. Common Stock (NASDAQ: FB), are trading lower amid a rise in bond yields, which has weighed on growth stock valuations.
+Shares of companies in the broader technology space are also trading lower amid a rise in bond yields, which has weighed on growth stock valuations.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.